 Step 1: Gently rinse poha in a colander under cold water, drain out all of the water and keep aside.

 Step 2: Heat the oil in a medium pan over high heat.
 Add the oil and mustard seeds.
 Allow the mustard seeds to pop.
 Once the mustard seeds start to pop, lower the heat to medium and add cumin seeds and cook until they start to sizzle, about 10 seconds.
-Then add curry leaves, green chilies, turmeric and mix well.
+Then add curry leaves, green chilies, and turmeric and mix well.

 Step 3: Add onions, mix well and cook covered for 2 to 3 minutes on medium heat as they start to soften.
-Next, stir in potatoes, salt and cook covered until the potatoes are fully cooked about 5 minutes.
+Next, stir in potatoes, and salt and cook covered until the potatoes are fully cooked about 5 minutes.

 Step 4: Add Poha and sugar and mix well and cook covered on low heat for 5 minutes, until poha is heated through.
-Squeeze fresh lemon juice, garnish with cilantro.
+Squeeze fresh lemon juice, and garnish with cilantro.

 Although onions are a must in this recipe, there are many other variations.
 I like to add a peeled and finely diced potato to my pohe and here are some more ideas: